dart-lang/site-www/src/codelabs/iterables.md

   width="100%" >
 </iframe>

-In this example, you saw how `first` and `last` can be used to access the first and last elements of an `Iterable`.
-But, is it possible to use a similar method to find the first element that matches a condition?
-In the next section, you learn how to use `firstWhere` to find the first element that matches a certain condition.
+In this example, you saw how to use `first` and `last` to get the first and last elements of an `Iterable`.
+It's also possible to find the first element that matches a condition.
+The next section shows how to do that using a method called `firstWhere()`.

-### Example: Using firstWhere
+### Example: Using firstWhere()

-You already saw that you can access the elements of an `Iterable` sequentially, and you can easily obtain the first and last elements with a single method call.
+You already saw that you can access the elements of an `Iterable` sequentially, and you can easily get the first or last element.

-Now, you learn how to find an element that satisfies certain conditions using the method `firstWhere`.
-This method requires you to pass a "predicate", which is a function that returns true if the input satisfies a certain condition.
+Now, you learn how to use `firstWhere()` to find an element that satisfies certain conditions.
+This method requires you to pass a _predicate_, which is a function that returns true if the input satisfies a certain condition.

 <?code-excerpt "iterables/test/iterables_test.dart (firstwhere)"?>